Insights, Events and Videos

 In 2022, China recorded its first annual population decline since the early 1960s after six consecutive years of falling birth rates.
 The United Nations projects that China’s population will drop from 1.42bn in 2022 to 1.31bn by 2050, potentially falling below 800mn by 2100.34 Meanwhile, life expectancy, which stood at 77.7 years in 2019, is expected to reach 81.3 years by 2035.5

 The demographic challenge extends beyond a shrinking population and rising life expectancy.
 China's old-age dependency ratio – measuring the number of retirees relative to working-age individuals – places increasing pressure on income earners to support a growing elderly population.
-Projections suggest that this gap will continue to widen over the coming decades, exacerbating the financial strain on the workforce.6
+Projections suggest that this gap will continue to widen, exacerbating the financial strain on the workforce.6

-To address these demographic challenges, Beijing has been reforming its pension system.
+To address these demographic challenges, Beijing has been pursuing China pension reform.
 Part of these reforms include the introduction of a private pension scheme, making it easier for individuals to invest in a wide range of financial products.8

-1. The first pillar is the mandatory basic pension system, funded by contributions from current workers.
-This pillar covers 60 per cent of the overall pension system, serving 1.05bn residents, making it the largest in the world.910 However, given the rapid pace of population ageing, this fund is projected to be exhausted by around 2035.11
+• First pillar: the mandatory basic pension system, funded by contributions from current workers.
+Covering around 60 per cent of the overall system and serving 1.05bn residents, it is the largest in the world.910 However, given the rapid pace of aging, this fund could be depleted by around 2035.11

-2. The second pillar, introduced in 2004, consists of enterprise annuities and occupational annuities.
-Enterprise annuities are voluntary programmes typically established by state-owned enterprises or large private companies, though their voluntary nature constrains their growth potential.
+• Second pillar, introduced in 2004, this includes enterprise annuities and occupational annuities.
+While enterprise annuities are voluntary programmes established mainly by state-owned enterprises (SOEs) or large private companies, though their voluntary nature constrains their growth potential.
 Occupational annuities, meanwhile, are reserved for government agencies and public sector employees, further limiting their expansion beyond this group.1213

 Growth potential in China’s private pension sector

-The expected growth creates new opportunities for both domestic and international participants, including banks, insurance companies, wealth management firms and annuity companies.
+The expanding landscape creates opportunities for both domestic and international participants, including banks, insurance companies, wealth management firms and annuity companies.

-The range of eligible investments for pension products is expected to expand in the coming years, creating more opportunities for innovative financial solutions.21 To succeed in this growing market, financial institutions must thoroughly understand China’s regulatory environment, tailor and localise their product offerings, and improve distribution channels to reach a large customer base.
+As eligible investments choices expand, more opportunities are created for innovative financial solutions.21 To succeed in this growing market, financial institutions must thoroughly understand China’s regulation, localize product offerings, and strengthen distribution to reach China’s diverse customer base.

-A major player in China’s private pension market is Ping An Group, one of the largest integrated financial conglomerates in the country.
-Operating in insurance, banking, investment, health and senior care sectors, Ping An serves 236mn retail customers.
-The company has been at the forefront of integrated finance for over 30 years, offering a “one customer, one account, multiple products, and one-stop services” model.
+Ping An Group, one of China’s largest integrated financial conglomerates, is a major player in the China pension market.
+Operating across insurance, banking, health, wealth management and annuity sectors, Ping An serves 236mn retail customers with its “one customer, one account, multiple products, and one-stop services” model.

-Ping An Life, China’s second-largest life insurance company by premium income,[5] has developed more than 50 products covering the entire employment lifecycle up to retirement.
-Currently, it serves more than 10mn senior clients aged 55 and above.
+Ping An Life, China’s second-largest life insurance company by premium income,offering overn 50 products across the employment lifecycle to more than 10mn senior clients aged 44 and above.
 From 2021 to 2023, Ping An Life added more than 700,000 senior clients who purchased new insurance policies.
 These senior clients’ contribution to total new policy premiums rose from 19 per cent to 34 per cent, with new premiums totalling Rmb38bn ($5.4bn).

-Ping An Bank has also tailored its offerings to the senior market, launching 149 products specifically designed for senior customers.
-By the first quarter of 2024, more than 1.1mn individual pension accounts had been opened.
+Ping An Bank has also tailored its offerings to the senior market, launching 149 senior-specific products and over 1.1mn pension accounts opened by 2024.

 “The strength of Ping An lies in its integrated finance ability,” Guo says, "Fulfilling the needs of seniors cannot be done by simply adding senior care products together.
 It requires a comprehensive solution that is organically combined and adjusted to meet the customised demand of seniors at different stages of their life."